Thomasbush9/python_project_clc/README.md

 3. Ensure you have Python and the required libraries installed.

 ## Usage
-Open the `` file in Jupyter Notebook or Google Colab to view the code and analysis.
+Open the `BERT_probing_ps.ipynb` file in Jupyter Notebook or Google Colab to view the code and analysis.

 ## Contact
 For any queries regarding this project, feel free to contact me at [thomasbush52@gmail.com].